Maya blue

-Maya blue (azul maya) is a unique bright azure blue pigment manufactured by cultures of pre-Columbian Mesoamerica, such as the Mayans and Aztecs.
+Maya blue (azul maya) is a unique bright turquoise or azure blue pigment manufactured by cultures of pre-Columbian Mesoamerica, such as the Mayas and Aztecs, during a period extending from approximately the 8th century to around 1860 CE.
+It is found in mural paintings on architectural buildings, ceramic pieces, sculptures, codices, and even in post-conquest Indochristian artworks and mural decorations.

 Manufacture

-The Maya blue pigment is a composite of organic and inorganic constituents, primarily indigo dyes derived from the leaves of anil (Indigofera suffruticosa) plants combined with palygorskite, a natural clay which is not known to exist in abundant deposits in Mesoamerica.
+The Maya blue pigment is a composite of organic and inorganic constituents, primarily indigo dyes derived from the leaves of anil (Indigofera suffruticosa, called ch'oj in Mayan) plants combined with palygorskite, a natural clay and type of fuller's earth.
+Palygorskite is most common in the Southern United States, but is not known to exist in abundant deposits in Mesoamerica.
 Smaller trace amounts of other mineral additives have also been identified.

 Historical use

-Maya blue first appeared around 800, and it was still used in the 16th century in several Convents of Colonial Mexico, notably in the paintings of the Indian Juan Gerson in Tecamachalco.
-These paintings are a clear example of the combination of Indian and European techniques sometimes known as Arte Indocristiano.
+Maya blue first appeared around 800, and it was still used in the 16th century in several Convents of Colonial Mexico, notably in the paintings of the indigenous Nahua painter Juan Gerson in Tecamachalco.
+These paintings are a clear example of the combination of indigenous and European techniques sometimes known as Arte Indocristiano.
 After that, the techniques for its production were lost in Mexico, but in Cuba there are examples from as late as 1830.